gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 ## H4 EAD approval times

+Upon receiving the form, USCIS checks the form for completeness and accompanied evidences.
+The application will be rejected for any deficiency.
+Until USCIS accepts the application, the form is not considered properly filed.

 Approval times vary depending on the work load received by USCIS.
 USCIS is required to make a decision of the application within 90 days.
 Depending on which center you apply, you can check [USCIS current processing times] (https://egov.uscis.gov/cris/processTimesDisplayInit.do).
 In addition, USCIS allows to request SR once 75 days have elapsed on the application.

 If you have asked for e-Notification of H4 EAD application, then you would get a receipt number in a message like below (just a sample)